MicrosoftDocs/sdk-api/sdk-api-src/content/dsgetdc/nf-dsgetdc-dsenumeratedomaintrustsw.md

 ##### - Flags.DS_DOMAIN_TREE_ROOT

 Enumerate domains that are at the root of the forest which has <i>ServerName</i> as a member.

-#### - ServerName [in, optional]

-Pointer to a null-terminated string that specifies the name of a computer in the domain to obtain the trust information for.
-If this parameter is <b>NULL</b>, the name of the local computer is used.
-The caller must be an authenticated user in this domain.

-If this computer is a domain controller, this function returns the trust data immediately.
-If this computer is not a domain controller, this function  obtains the trust data  from cached data if the cached data is not expired.
-If the cached data is expired, this function obtains the trust data from a domain controller in the domain that this computer is a member of and updates the cache.
-The cached data automatically expires after five minutes.

 ## -returns